-6. Identify Decision-Makers
+6. IDENTIFY DECISION-MAKERS

-The individual policymakers with formal decision-making power during the implementation process are likely to become the primary targets of your advocacy outreach.
-These could include heads of state, ministers, permanent secretaries, parliamentarians, or heads of enforcement or standards bodies.
-In bodies where there are many decision-makers, it is helpful to focus on specific individuals who sit on relevant committees, hold leadership positions, or are known as highly influential among their colleagues.
+The individual policymakers with formal decision-making power during the policy-making process are likely to become the primary targets of your advocacy outreach.
+These could include heads of state, ministers, permanent secretaries, and parliamentarians.
+In bodies where there are many decision-makers, such as a parliament, it is helpful to focus on specific members who sit on key committees, hold leadership positions, or are known as highly influential among their colleagues.